 In most localities building permits are required if attached to a building.
 Some authorities exempt small structures if they are freestanding.
 Check with your local municipal authority for their requirements.

 Planning permits govern the type of building, design, use, boundary setbacks and building heights.
 Building permits deal with engineering, workmanship and fire safety.
-Both are
+Both are administered by municipal authorities, but they are usually separate departments and each has its own requirements.

 This varies widely amongst different material suppliers.
 As a general rule, cheaper fabrics are covered for UV degradation only, which can be difficult to prove.
 Better quality fabrics cover loss of tensile strength.
 All fabric warranties diminish in value over time and only cover the fabric, not the manufacturing or installation labour.